UnsafeOats/dsahw/hw2/SStephensonHW2.md

 ## 4

 The below code is a slight modification and extension of the above code.
 For this implementation, we use two stacks.
-One stack collects everything inbetween the 'D's and the second stack is used within the function to test if the sequence in the D-segment stack is a valid xCy mirrored string.
+One stack collects everything inbetween the 'D's (the 'D-segments') and the second stack is used within the function to test if the extracted D-segment sequence stack represents a valid xCy mirrored string.
 Again, test strings are asserted at the end.
 ```python
 class Stack(list):
     # This is just a wrapper class around Python lists to so that we can interact